Congenital Heart Defects & the Breastfeeding Relationship

 • Avoid infection with German measles (Rubella).

-• Avoid the use of alcohol or other strong drugs during pregnancy.
+• Avoid the use of alcohol or other potent drugs during pregnancy.

 • The mother should take folic acid and vitamin supplements during pregnancy.